muellermichel/Hybrid-Fortran/README.md

 Hybrid Fortran has been successfully used for porting the Physical Core of Japan's national next generation weather prediction model to GPGPU.
 We're currently planning to port the internationally used Open Source weather model WRF to Hybrid Fortran as well.

-Hybrid Fortran has been developed since 2012 by Michel Müller, MSc ETH Zurich, as a guest at Prof. Aoki's Gordon Bell award winning laboratory at the Tokyo Institute of Technology, as well as during a temporary stay at the RIKEN Advanced Institute for Computational Science in Kobe, Japan.
+Hybrid Fortran has been developed since 2012 by Michel Müller, MSc ETH Zurich, as a guest at Prof. Aoki's Gordon Bell award winning [laboratory](http://www.sim.gsic.titech.ac.jp/index-e.html) at the Tokyo Institute of Technology, as well as during a temporary stay with Prof. Maruyama at the [RIKEN Advanced Institute for Computational Science](http://www.aics.riken.jp/en/) in Kobe, Japan.

 Table of Contents
 -----------------